LostArtefacts/TRX/docs/tr2/README.md

 - fixed blood spawning on Lara from gunshots using incorrect positioning data
 - fixed the drawbridge producing dynamic light when open
 - fixed the boat when it explodes after crossing mines, where Lara's hips would appear rather than exploded boat parts
+- fixed Lara's hips appearing on Bartoli in the Temple of Xian cutscene
 - improved FMV mode behavior - stopped switching screen resolutions
 - improved vertex movement when looking through water portals
 - improved support for non-4:3 aspect ratios